mmuller88/mmblog/content/newsletter-17/index.md

 <https://dev.to/paratron/introducing-and-using-obsidian-3o17>

 I use and love Obsidian already.
-It is a great tool to organize content extracted like from posts, YouTube and more.
+It is a great tool to organize content extracted from posts, YouTube and more.
 And most cool of it is based on Markdown <3.
 I encourage you to try it!

 Update: I figured that VS Code is probably as good as Obsidian for managing your content.
 Even better you can open multiple tabs in VS Code which you can't in Obsidian.

-## What is WebAssembly and why it is a game changer?
+## What is WebAssembly and why it is a game-changer?

 <https://dev.to/aryank21/what-is-webassembly-and-why-it-is-a-game-changer-21p4>

 Webassembly or short WASM is super interesting.
 It advertises developers with execution speed compared to js solutions.
 For a greenfield project, I definitely want to try it.
-Super interesting as well is to get potentially closer to the hardware like perhaps iot devices.
+Super interesting as well is to get potentially closer to the hardware like perhaps IoT devices.

 ## Zero Cold Start for Lambda

 <https://www.reddit.com/r/aws/comments/ud5fos/zero_cold_start_for_lambda/>

-Super interesting discussion about zero cold start for Lambda.
+Super interesting discussion about zero cold starts for Lambda.
 That highlights the big conflict like serverless vs zero cold start Lambda.
-Zero cold starts are possible but not without trade offs.
-Sure the customer want that without trade offs.
+Zero cold starts are possible but not without trade-offs.
+Sure the customer wants that without trade-offs.
 That is really hard.

 ## How to speed up Lambda Functions

 <https://www.freecodecamp.org/news/how-to-speed-up-lambda-functions/>

 So Lambda hast different phases like init, invoke and shutdown.
-Initialisation code should be put into the init phase that means outside of the lambda handler function.
+Initialization code should be put into the init phase which means outside of the lambda handler function.

 ## EKS Blueprints: IaC Modules for Production-Ready Kubernetes

 <https://itnext.io/eks-blueprints-iac-modules-for-production-ready-kubernetes-48032d5ce88#2ee6-c02bad69ddca>

 Super summarizing about the new-ish [AWS CDK EKS Blueprints](https://github.com/aws-quickstart/cdk-eks-blueprints).
 That topic seems very hot and very promising to be a nice abstraction on top of K8S.
-Unlucky I am more on the serverless-ish side so, I probably miss some cheries atm.
+Unlucky I am more on the serverless-ish side so, I probably miss some cherries atm.

 ## Deploy Serverless Containerized NodeJs Apps on AWS ECS Fargate with AWS Copilot